BurdukovTim/trainer/README.md

 # trainer
-for the 6th sem in spbu
+for the 6th sem in SPbU
 15/02/25 - example to commit